 - Good: “Hello, I am sick, and need to cancel our appointment for the final year project discussion.
-Could we meet instead next week Wednesday at 10:00?
-If you like, I could also send you my project ideas by email.”
+Could we meet next week Wednesday at 10:00?
+If you like, I could also describe my project idea via email.”

 Beware of “Reply” vs. “Reply all” vs. “BCC”

-If you don’t know the differences between these methods, Google it.
+If you don’t know the differences between these methods, and the best practices, Google it.